GoogleContainerTools/kpt-functions-catalog/functions/go/template/README.md

 <!--mdtogo:Examples-->

-Add a link to the web page of the examples.
-Examples should be added in the `examples` directory.
+For functions in the catalog, it's recommended to add examples to the `examples` directory and add a link to the web page of the examples.

+If you don't plan to add your function in this catalog, you can choose to
+1) host your examples as packages in a different place and add a link here (recommended)
+2) have your examples here.

 [//]: <> (Note: The content between `<!--mdtogo:Examples-->` and the following `<!--mdtogo-->` will be used as the examples for the command.)